 - A. Purpose: The Rural Residential District I is the most open and rural area in town and extends generally beyond the area of Freeport that is serviced by public water and sewer.
 It is intended that open space, agricultural and low-density residential uses be encouraged, in that they tend to enhance, reinforce, and protect the rural, open space atmosphere now characterizing much of the Town.

 - B. The following are permitted Uses:

-- 1. Single-Family Dwelling
+- 1. Single Family Dwelling

-- 2. Duplex Dwelling
+- 2. Two-Family Dwelling

 - 3. Mobile Home

 - 4. Agriculture {Amended, Effective 06/18/13}

 - 5. Agritourism Activity {Amended, Effective 06/18/13}

 - 6. Timber Harvesting

-- 7. Open Space Subdivisions for Single-Family and Duplex dwellings - 8.
-Expanded Open Space Subdivisions for Single-Family and Duplex dwellings - 9.
-Large Lot Subdivisions for Single-Family and Duplex dwellings;
+- 7. Open Space Subdivisions for single family and two family dwellings - 8.
+Expanded Open Space Subdivisions for single family and two family dwellings - 9.
+Large Lot Subdivisions for single family and two family dwellings;